JoaoJanini/create_prompt_from_cursor_explorer_extension/README.md

 The extension provides these commands:

 1. **Copy file tree to clipboard** - The main functionality to copy selected files/folders as a structured Markdown tree
+2. **FilePrompt: Add selection to stack** - Add selected items to an existing or new stack
-2. **FilePrompt: Add current file to ignore list** - Quickly add the currently open file to the `extraIgnoredFiles` configuration
+3. **FilePrompt: Add current file to ignore list** - Quickly add the currently open file to the `extraIgnoredFiles` configuration
-3. **FilePrompt: Remove current file from ignore list** - Remove the currently open file from the ignore list
+4. **FilePrompt: Remove current file from ignore list** - Remove the currently open file from the ignore list
-4. **FilePrompt: Show history** - View your last 20 copy operations and save/manage file selection stacks
+5. **FilePrompt: Show history** - View your last 20 copy operations and save/manage file selection stacks
-5. **FilePrompt: Copy from saved stack** - Quick access to your saved file selection stacks
+6. **FilePrompt: Copy from saved stack** - Quick access to your saved file selection stacks

 To use the "FilePrompt: Add current file to ignore list" command:
 - Open any file in VS Code/Cursor